alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 Ah!
 Finally!
 Now we have arrived at a formula which can be implemented in $$O(d)$$ operations, where $$d$$ is the dimension of $$x$$.
 We just need to compute the coefficient $$\alpha_t$$, and take a step in the direction opposite to $$a$$.

 An interesting thing to observe here is that large step-sizes $$\eta$$ do not lead to an overly large coefficient $$\alpha_t$$, since $$\eta$$ appears both in the numerator and the denominator.
 Intuitively, this might lead to a more stable learning algorithm - it is less sensitive bad step-size choice.
-In fact, this stability property extends beyond least-squares problems, and you are encouraged to read the excellent paper[^stbl] by Asi and Duchi on stability of such methods.
+In fact, this stability property extends beyond least-squares problems, which is the subject of the excellent paper[^stbl] by Asi and Duchi which inspired me to write.

 # Experiment

 We will compare the performance of our method against several optimizers which are widely used in existing machine learning frameworks: AdaGrad, Adam, SGD, and  will test the stability of our algorithm w.r.t the step-size choice, since our intuition suggested that our method might be more stable than the ‘black box’ approaches.
-The python code we describe below, which reproduces our results, can be found in this [git repo](https://github.com/alexshtf/proxptls).
+The Python code for my experiments can be found in this [git repo](https://github.com/alexshtf/proxptls).

-We use the [Boston Housing Dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html) to test our algorithms on a linear regression model attempting to predict housing prices $$y$$ based on the data vector $$a \in \mathbb{R}^3$$ comprising the number of rooms, population lower status percentage, and average pupil-teacher ratio by the linear model:
+We use the [Boston Housing Dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html) to test our algorithms on a linear regression model attempting to predict housing prices $$y$$ based on the data vector $$p \in \mathbb{R}^3$$ comprising the number of rooms, population lower status percentage, and average pupil-teacher ratio by the linear model:

 $$
 y = p^T \beta +\alpha